bobbimanners/EightBall/README.md

 The evaluation stack is used for all computations.
 The VM offers a variety of instructions for maniplating the evaluation stack.
 All calculations, regardless of the type of the variables involved, is performed using 16 bit arithmetic.

+For shorthand, we define the names `X`, `Y`, `Z`, `T` for the top four slots in the evaluation stack.
+This notation is stolen from the world of HP RPN calculators.

 The call stack is used for all memory allocation within the virtual machine, as follows:
 - Global variables
 - Subroutine parameters